 Is any preparation required?

 Yes.
 It is important that any ET programme is planned and booked well in advance in order to maximise your chances of success.
 Pregnancy rates will be affected by the adequacy of your preparation.
 Donor and recipient females and the males need to be selected well in advance and sorted into groups so that they can establish their social hierarchy – the stress of herd changes should be kept well away from the time of flushing.
 Stressful events (eg shearing) should not be performed close to the time of flushing as they can affect an individual in many ways, sometimes for weeks.
 Individuals selected for inclusion in ET programmes need to be in optimal body condition: ensure that they have faecal egg counts monitored and treat for parasites appropriately, and ensure vaccinations are up to date.
 Above all, all animals involved in ET programmes need to be handled with minimum stress, so your handling facilities should allow this.
+Selenium concentrations have been shown to have a significant impact on the success of an ET programme, so checking these can be really valuable and may indicate the need for supplementation.
+If you are interested in performing ET, please contact us well ahead of the breeding season so that we can provide you with our preparation information and this will help you to have the best chance of success with your programme.

 How much does it cost?